abbigailmerrill/projects/todo-app/README.md

 X Add new todos to the list
 X Mark todos as complete
 X Delete todos from the list

-- Filter by all/active/complete todos
+X Filter by all/active/complete todos
-- Clear all completed todos
+X Clear all completed todos
 X Toggle light and dark mode

 - **Bonus**: Drag and drop to reorder items on the list

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.